Your Must-See Sports Headlines for Today, August 16

 It’s not the first time McGregor has been in the headlines for a public fracas.
 In April 2018, he attacked a bus full of UFC fighters, throwing a metal dolly through one of the window.
 He served just five days of community service for the ordeal thanks to a plea deal.

-In March of this year, McGregor was under investigation for snatching a fan’s phone and smashing it.
+In March of this year, McGregor was arrested for snatching a fan’s phone and smashing it.
 The charges were later dropped.

 White believes at some point, McGregor will figure out that his antics away from the sport are too much.